prp-e/generative_ui_prompts/new_approach.md

 - When images are needed, use unsplash random function.
 - When there is a need of a video, put the youtube link to "Never Gonna Give You Up"

+Now consider putting JSON objects inside of a code block.

 If you understand this, please say YES and nothing more.